-Looking for the best carry on luggage for your adventure or business trip?
-We chose 13 of the top performing bags out there, and flew with them from Montreal to Mexico, and many places in between.
-We also tested all the different types of carry-on luggage out there, from two-wheeled traditional and convertible bags to hard- and soft-sided spinners, using our unique side-by-side comparison process.
+Looking for the best carry-on luggage for your next adventure or business trip?
+We chose 10 of the top performing bags out there and flew with them on short weekend trips and also longer family vacations.
+From Ohio to Oahu, and many places in between, we put thousands of airmiles to use to help you find the best bag.
+We also tested many different types of carry-on luggage, from two-wheeled traditional bags to hard-sided spinners, using our unique side-by-side comparison process.
 Then we rated the different models based on six testing criteria: Ease of Transport, Storage, Features, Durability, Weight, and Style.
-We've also put together a comprehensive Buying Advice Guide to help make selecting your next bag a breeze.
+We've also put together a comprehensive Buying Advice guide to help make selecting your next bag a breeze.
 Keep reading to see which models were our award winners!

 Read the full review below >

 |Displaying 1 - 5 of 10||<< Previous | View All | Next >>|

 Eagle Creek also makes this model in a four-wheeled version, the Eagle Creek Tarmac AWD 22, so if you prefer to push rather than pull your luggage they've got you covered.
 Finally, it's all backed by their "No Matter What" warranty, which means they'll repair or replace any damage, "no matter" the cause.
 (Which, after unintentionally damaging some of the bags in this review, we can definitely say is a huge bonus.)
 The Tarmac retails for $300, and also comes in larger sizes for a checked baggage option.
 For anything but dedicated business travel (see our Top Pick below) where you want to have an integrated suiter to keep your business wear in good shape, the Eagle Creek Tarmac 22 is hard to beat.